-This candle making guide will detail the different oils you can use to make your own at home.
+This guide will also detail some of the different oils you can use to make your candles.

 The technique used for making diy citronella candles is identical to my basic candle making.
 The only difference is that you will be using different essential oils with mosquito repellent properties.
 You can use them on their own, in combination with citronella, or any of the other oils.